Personal Branding: 7 steps to create yours + definition

 His short story

-At only 26 years old, he has a community of over 30,000 people on LinkedIn, where he publishes a lot of content related to entrepreneurship and the start-up world in general.
+At only 26 years old, he has a community of over 30,000 people on LinkedIn, where he publishes a lot of posts related to entrepreneurship and the start-up world in general.

 His techniques

-You might say I’m repeating myself, but that’s because everyone who has succeeded in creating a good personal branding has used the same techniques.
+You might say I’m repeating myself, but that’s because everyone who has succeeded in making a good personal brand has used the same techniques.

-He started with a few posts per week, and then gradually increased until he was posting several times a day today.
+He started with a few posts per week, and then gradually increased until he was posting several minutes a day today.

 But his secret is that he has never stopped posting since he started creating content.
 With this perseverance, he has secured success in building his personal brand. 😎

-If you find these examples interresting, you can download them by clicking the button below!
+If you find these examples interesting, you can download them by clicking the button below!

 Download PDF